jetemi/Exam-prep/dbms II.md

         *   **Data Accuracy and Completeness:** Ensuring personal data is accurate and up-to-date.
         *   **Data Retention Limitation:**  Retaining personal data only for as long as necessary.
         *   **Data Subject Rights:**  Providing individuals with rights to access, correct, delete, and restrict the processing of their personal data (e.g., GDPR, CCPA).
-    *   **Mechanisms:** Privacy measures include:
-        *   **Privacy Policies:**  Clearly outlining how personal data is collected, used, and protected.
-        *   **Data Anonymization and Pseudonymization:**  Techniques to de-identify personal data.
-        *   **Consent Management:**  Obtaining explicit consent from individuals before collecting and using their personal data.
-        *   **Data Access Controls (Privacy-focused):**  Implementing access controls that align with privacy principles (e.g., role-based access control, attribute-based access control).
-        *   **Data Breach Notification Procedures:**  Having procedures in place to notify individuals in case of a data breach.
-        *   **Compliance with Privacy Regulations:**  Adhering to relevant privacy laws and regulations.

 **Analogy:**

 *   **Security is like building a strong fence around your house (database) and installing alarms to prevent intruders (unauthorized access).**
 *   **Privacy is like deciding who you invite into your house, what rooms they can access, and what information about your personal life you choose to share with them (controlling access and use of personal data).**

-**Overlap:** Security measures are often *necessary* for ensuring privacy.
-If a database is not secure, privacy cannot be effectively protected.
-However, security alone is not sufficient for privacy.
-Privacy also involves ethical and legal considerations about how personal data is collected, used, and managed, even if the system is technically secure.

-**6. Business Rules, Conceptual Design Approaches, and Natural Join (Repeat)**

 **6a.
 What are business rules?
 Why are they important to a database designer?
 [3½ Marks]**

-**Answer:**

 *   **What are Business Rules?** Business rules are **statements or constraints that define or constrain some aspect of the business**.
 They are rules that govern the data, processes, and operations of an organization.
 They reflect the policies, procedures, and principles of the business and dictate how data should be handled and managed.